IwakGoBangkit/IwakGo_MD/README.md

 - User authentication using Firebase Auth, allowing users to create accounts and securely log in.
 - Seamless image loading and caching with Coil Compose, ensuring fast and efficient image rendering within the app.
 - Dependency injection with Dagger Hilt, promoting modularity and testability of the codebase.
-- Camera functionality using Camera X, enabling users to capture and work with photos within the app.
-- Integration of TensorFlow Lite for incorporating machine learning models, providing advanced food detection and human pose estimation.
-- Data storage and retrieval with Room, offering a reliable and efficient database solution for managing app data.
 - Network requests and API interactions facilitated by Retrofit, ensuring seamless communication with backend services.
 - Asynchronous data handling with Kotlin Flow, allowing for responsive and reactive programming.
-- Media playback using ExoPlayer, providing a powerful and customizable media player for playing audio content within the app.

 Please refer to the codebase and documentation for more detailed information on each feature.